-As the need for undergraduate financial aid has grown steadily, so too has Penn’s commitment to increasing access for students, regardless of their means.
-An affordable education is more than a priority for Penn: it is an imperative that reflects the University’s core values.
-But this ongoing commitment to grant-based aid does not come without a cost: Penn’s financial aid budget has grown by more than 150 percent in the past decade.
+As the need for undergraduate financial aid has grown steadily, so too has Penn's commitment to increasing access for students regardless of their means.
+An affordable education is more than a priority for Penn — it is an imperative that reflects the University's core values.
+Over the past decade alone, Penn's financial aid budget has grown by more than 150 percent, reaching $328 million in 2025-26.

-Philanthropy is the foundation upon which Penn’s commitment to affordable education stands firm.
-With every gift to the Undergraduate Named Scholarship Program or Penn First Plus, donors affirm their belief in access to education.
+With every gift to the Undergraduate Named Scholarship Program or Penn First Plus, donors affirm their belief in access and opportunity.
 When students can come to Penn regardless of their ability to pay, we all benefit.
-When these scholars graduate, their impacts ripple throughout their communities, making real-time improvements across the world.
+When these scholars graduate, their impact ripples throughout their communities, making real and lasting improvements across the world.

 The opportunities here are endless.
 You just have to look around, and you’ll find something for you.